 If you’re having surgery, you most likely will have some type of anesthesia to keep you from feeling pain during the procedure.
 While anesthesia is very safe, it can cause side effects both during and after the procedure.
 Most side effects of anesthesia are minor and temporary, though there are some more serious effects to be aware of and prepare for in advance.

-Before your surgery, meet with the physician anesthesiologist to discuss your medical history, health habits, and lifestyle.
-This information will help the physician anesthesiologist know how you might react to anesthesia and take steps to lower your risk of side effects.
+Before your surgery, meet with the anesthesiologist to discuss your medical history, health habits, and lifestyle.
+This information will help the anesthesiologist know how you might react to anesthesia and take steps to lower your risk of side effects.
 This meeting is also a good time for you to ask questions and learn what to expect.

 There are four main types of anesthesia used during medical procedures and surgery, and the potential risks vary with each.
 The types of anesthesia include the following:

 General anesthesia.
 General anesthesia causes you to lose consciousness.
 This type of anesthesia, while very safe, is the type most likely to cause side effects.
-If you’re having general anesthesia, a physician anesthesiologist should monitor you during and after your procedure to address any side effects and watch for the possibility of more serious complications.
+If you’re having general anesthesia, an anesthesiologist should monitor you during and after your procedure to address any side effects and watch for the possibility of more serious complications.

 Side effects of general anesthesia can include: